Summer Services – start at 10:30 AM,

 The Chakras are seven energy points on the body.
 They are located in important areas such as the tail bone, heart, and brain.
 Through the Chakras we are able to receive and transmit social, sexual, and spiritual energy.
 The free flow of energy through these points is important for optimum health and well being.
 During this service we will be learning about the Chakras and then journeying through meditation to look at our Chakras.
 After service, if you wish, there will be art supplies to express on paper what you saw in your meditation.

 Aug 6 – NO SERVICE – Enjoy the long weekend

-Aug 13 – Environmental and Indigenous concerns, Jeannine Paul
+Aug 13 – Creating a Sustainable and Inclusive Canada: Stories and Teachings of Environmental and Indigenous Issues, Jeannine Paul

 Aug 20 – Garden Harvest Celebration, Kas Rea-Cram and Lisa Howse

 Late summer brings golden days, changing winds and ripening garden fruits.
 We want to celebrate our own permaculture garden with a harvest party.

 Join us for a family-friendly potluck on the lawn (or in the main lobby in case of bad weather).
 There will be a few main dishes provided using edibles from the garden, paired with other local ingredients from farmers in the community.
 Everyone is encouraged to try using some local ingredients in our own dishes if we can, but all food contributions will be joyfully received. 🙂 In addition to the meal there will be a short lesson on permaculture, as well as face-painting, sidewalk chalk, and some musical fun.